smherda/SQL-Code/README.md

 ## Installation

-Make sure to have the most recent version of R installed with the appropriate libraries associated with each script.
+Make sure to have the most recent version of MSSQL installed.

 ## Usage